n4rus/curriculum-templates-LaTex/README.md

 # misc
-Curriculum templates using LaTex and pdflatex
+Curriculum templates in LaTex with 'pdflatex' as compiler.